-If any payments or benefits to be provided to Messrs.
-Lamel, Carroll or Speiller in connection with a change in control are subject to the excise tax imposed under Section 4999 of the United States Internal Revenue Code, they are entitled to an additional "gross-up" payment so that the net amount retained by them is equal to such payments and benefits.
+If any payments or benefits to be provided to Mr. Carroll in connection with a change in control are subject to the excise tax imposed under Section 4999 of the United States Internal Revenue Code, they are entitled to an additional "gross-up" payment so that the net amount retained by them is equal to such payments and benefits.
 Neither Ms. Faltischek nor Mr. Smith is entitled to such a "gross up" payment pursuant to the terms of their change in control agreements.

-If Mr. Lamel's employment had terminated on June 30, 2013 in accordance with the change in control agreement, Mr. Lamel would have been entitled to severance having a value of approximately \$4,684,000.
-If Mr. Carroll's employment had terminated on June 30, 2013 in accordance with the change in control agreement, Mr. Carroll would have been entitled to severance having a value of approximately \$6,095,000.
-If Mr. Speiller's employment had terminated on June 30, 2013 in accordance with the change in control agreement, Mr. Speiller would have been entitled to severance having a value of approximately \$1,315,000.
-If Ms. Faltischek's employment had terminated on June 30, 2013 in accordance with the change in control agreement, Ms. Faltischek would have been entitled to severance having a value of approximately \$1,774,000.
+If Mr. Carroll's employment had terminated on June 30, 2014 in accordance with the change in control agreement, Mr. Carroll would have been entitled to severance having a value of approximately \$7,893,000.
+If Ms. Faltischek's employment had terminated on June 30, 2014 in accordance with the change in control agreement, Ms. Faltischek would have been entitled to severance having a value of approximately \$2,317,000.
+If Mr. Smith's employment had terminated on June 30, 2014 in accordance with the change in control agreement, Mr. Smith would have been entitled to severance having a value of approximately \$2,817,000.
 The amounts set forth in the preceding sentences do not include the cost of outplacement services.

 Messrs.
-Carroll, Lamel, Smith and Speiller and Ms. Faltischek each have the right to receive one year of severance in the event of a termination without cause not in connection with a change in control.
+Carroll and Smith and Ms. Faltischek each have the right to receive one year of severance in the event of a termination without cause, which is not in connection with a change in control.